 Sickness and Injuries at Camp

+Campers will be coached by staff on ways to maintain their own personal health such as drinking lots of water, eating right, washing hands, getting enough sleep, using sunscreen, and more.
 Any camper, adult leader or staff member who exhibits signs of sickness or is injured will be taken to the Health Center, where we can isolate and treat them according to doctor approved protocols.

 If we discover that a camper has a communicable illness, we will follow guidance of health authorities on next steps.
 If the camper will need to be isolated for more than 24 hours, parents/legal guardians will be notified and the camper must be picked up within 8 hours.
-Parents/legal guardians of the campers this camper’s cohort will be notified at this time as well.

 In the event of minor camper injury or illness, it is Cross Trails Ministry’s policy to treat the camper according to physician-approved procedures.
 If the injury or illness prevents the camper from participating in normal camp activities for more than 1 hour, parents will be notified to inform them of the situation and of treatment given.